DesislavaNaydenova/PP4_OurFamilyRestaurant/README.md

 ### Colour Scheme

-The color scheme for this project is inspired by the base palette provided by (Start Bootstrap)[https://startbootstrap.com/]
+The color scheme for this project is inspired by the base palette provided by [Start Bootstrap](https://startbootstrap.com/)

 ### Typography

-For this project, I used the typography base from (Start Bootstrap)[https://startbootstrap.com/].
+For this project, I used the typography base from [Start Bootstrap](https://startbootstrap.com/).
 Start Bootstrap provides a clean and modern design foundation, which includes a well-thought-out typographic system.
 The project utilizes the font stack provided by Start Bootstrap, which includes popular web-safe fonts and Google Fonts.
 This ensures consistent and readable text across different devices and browsers.

 ### Imagery

-Use this section to explain what sort of imagery you plan to use through your site.
+The images used throughout this project are carefully selected to showcase both the culinary delights and the stunning natural surroundings that define our restaurant experience.
+Our aim is to not only tempt your taste buds with visually appealing dishes but also to immerse you in the beautiful environment in which we live and operate.

 ### Wireframes